PunchThrough/bean-docs/src/features/grove-modules.md

 {{{img_rel this 'basic-module2.jpg' "An example of a basic sensor with two data pins (infrared temperature sensor)"}}}

 **I2C:** Also known as inter-integrated circuit, this standard allows for multiple inputs and outputs through single pins.
 Devices communicating via I2C have a master/slave relationship, where the master can communicate with multiple slaves by forcing the incoming/outgoing data pin (SDA, or Serial Data Line) to take turns based on time intervals specified by the master device on a clock pin (SCL, or Serial Clock Line).
 I2C modules also have VCC and GND pins for power and ground.
+You can learn more about I2C [here](https://www.arduino.cc/en/Reference/Wire).

 {{{img_rel this 'i2c-module1.jpg' "An example of an I2C module (I2C touch sensor hub)"}}}

 {{{img_rel this 'i2c-module2.png' "Another I2C example, this one has an NC pin (NunChuck module)"}}}

 **Shift Registers:** Like I2C, shift registers are used for sending or receiving input or output from a number of devices through a turn-based process.
 Shift registers also have VCC, GND, data (D), and clock (DCK) pins.
 They differ in that they can send multiple commands at a time using bit-shifted values.
 The example below shows the Grove LED bar, which has its own [library](https://github.com/Seeed-Studio/Grove_LED_Bar) to circumvent the need to send raw bit-shifted data.
 In addition to the 4-pin Grove port, this module also has data-out and data-in pins, which can be used to daisy-chain several of them together.
+You can learn more about shift registers [here](https://learn.sparkfun.com/tutorials/shift-registers).

 {{{img_rel this 'shift-register-module1.jpg' "An example of a chainable shift register (LED bar module)"}}}

+**UART:** Also known as *Universal Asynchronous Receiver Transmitter*, this protocol is rarely used in Grove modules and is not supported by the Bean+ hardware.
+You can learn more about UART [here](https://learn.sparkfun.com/tutorials/serial-communication/uarts).

+**SPI:** The *Serial Peripheral Interface* protocol is not currently used by any Grove modules.
+You can learn more about SPI [here](https://www.arduino.cc/en/Reference/SPI).

+To learn more about any specific Grove module, check out the [Grove wiki](http://wiki.seeed.cc/Grove) on Seeed for example projects and in-depth explanations.

 ## Attach Grove Modules